 What can I do to help my toddler sleep?

 Don’t be in too much of a rush to try out a new toddler bed.
 Research has suggested toddlers sleep better if they stay in their cot until around the age of three (Williamson et al, 2018).
-You’ll have a lifetime of them in a ‘big’ bed so enjoy the reassurance a cot can give them for a while longer if that's what suits you all.
+You’ll have a lifetime of them in a ‘big’ bed so enjoy the reassurance a cot can give your toddler for a while longer if that's what suits you all.

 Some research also suggests that technology can have an impact on children’s sleep (Cheung et al, 2017).
 The Royal College of Paediatrics and Child Health (RCPCH) recommends avoiding screens for an hour before bedtime (RCPCH, 2019).